paulkernfeld/hyperdrive/SPECIFICATION.md

 Should be sent if you want to pause a channel.

 If you are pausing a channel you are indicating to the remote that you will not accept any requests.
 All channels should start out paused so you should only send this if you've previously sent an `unpause` message.
+Note that pausing is a one-way relationship: when you're pausing a remote, the remote might not be pausing you.

 #### messages.Unpause